Kaikei-e/How-I-live-with-SAD-WIP/README.md

+# How do I live with "SAD", WIP

 ### This repository describes how I have been recovering from social anxiety disorder.

 - I'll write Japanese and English ver.